2019 Women's European Baseball Championship

-The 2019 Women's European Baseball Championship was an international baseball tournament for women organized by Confederation of European Baseball.
-The 2019 European Championship was held in July and August 2019 in Rouen, France.
-The winner qualified for 2020 Women's Baseball World Cup.
+The 2019 Women's European Baseball Championship was an international women's baseball tournament organized by Confederation of European Baseball.
+It was the first European women's championship and featured three teams.
+The tournament was held in July and August 2019 at Terrain Pierre-Rolland in Rouen, France.
+The host team, France, went undefeated and qualified for 2021 Women's Baseball World Cup, though that tournament was canceled.

 Teams

-The following three teams qualified for the 2019 championship.
+Three teams participated for the 2019 championship.